For vegetarian option, omit the bacon and use 2 tablespoons of butter instead.

-- 1 Tbsp unsalted butter
+- 1 tablespoon butter

-- 1/2 large yellow onion, chopped (about 1/2 cup)
+- 1/2 large yellow onion, chopped (about 3/4 cup)

-- 3 ears of sweet corn, kernels removed from the cobs (about 2 cups), cobs reserved (see steps for taking corn off the cob)
+- 4-5 ears of sweet corn, kernels removed from the cobs (about 3 cups), cobs reserved (see steps for taking corn off the cob)

 - 1 bay leaf

-- 3 1/2 cups milk, whole or low fat
+- 4 1/2 cups milk, whole or low fat

-- 1/2 teaspoon fresh thyme leaves
+- 1 teaspoon fresh thyme leaves

-2 Break the corn cobs in half and add them to the saucepan.
-Add the milk and bay leaf.
-Bring to a boil and reduce heat to a bare simmer.
-Cover the pot and cook for 30 minutes.
 Make sure the heat is as low as can be and still maintain a gentle simmer (on our stove we had to use the "warm" setting) to prevent scalding the milk on the bottom of the pan.